Nithinraj142/Registration_Database/README.md

 - This system does not include authentication or validation of user inputs.
 It is meant for demonstration purposes and should be extended with proper validation and security measures before use in production environments.
 ---

-Make sure to replace `"path/to/your/project"` with the actual path to your project directory relative to the `localhost` URL.
-Additionally, include the `registration.sql` file in the repository so that users can easily set up the database.

 ### Screenshots